 Caribbean

 Caribbean cruises are a strong family choice because they combine beach days, snorkeling, warm weather, and a wide range of excursions.
-Families may compare ports like Jamaica, Belize, and Mexico depending on itinerary.
+Families may compare ports in places like Jamaica, Belize, Mexico, St. Thomas, Tortola, or the Dominican Republic depending on the itinerary.

 Alaska